TophatSynth/medic_backup/Lecture Notes/Introduction to the body.md

 	- Lateral folding causes body to fold over the gut tube
 	- ![[Pasted image 20250916095123.png]]
 	- Cranio-caudal folding
-		- !!!!!!
+		- Causes the developing heart and septum transversum to move caudally from the "head" to the "chest" area
-- Eventually get a separationg of pleural cavity, peritoneal cavity, pericardial cavity
+- Eventually get a separating of pleural cavity, peritoneal cavity, pericardial cavity